 Minor sickness and school attendance

 If your child is unwell on a school day, please always contact the school in the morning to let staff know.
+Please report your child's absence in one of the following ways:

 You may find this information on the NHS website helpful: Is my child too ill for school